Appdynamics/process-monitoring-extension/README.md

    For eg.
    ```
-        # Option to view process metrics in MetricBrowser.
+        # Option to view process metrics in MetricBrowser per PID OR as aggregated over all the processes with same name.
         # If false, all the processes with same name are grouped and collective metrics are reported to AppDynamics Metric Browser.
         # If true, each process with PID can be viewed but since PID changes with process restart, this might not be the best option.
         displayByPid: false

-        # comma-separated names of processes you want to exclude out of the reported metrics.
+        # comma-separated names of processes you want to include and exclude respectively in the reported metrics.
-        #Example Linux  : java,bash,sshd
+        #Example Linux: java,bash,sshd
         #Example Windows: java.exe,chrome.exe
+        # includeProcesses: If empty, all processes are monitored.
+If not empty, only those specified are monitored excluding others.

+        includeProcesses: []
-        excludeProcesses: [ ]
+        excludeProcesses: []

-        # comma-separated Process IDs (pids) to be excluded out of the reported metrics.
-        # Example: 2,343,1235,34
-        excludePIDs: [ ]

         # Processes with an aggregated absolute memory consumption of LESS than this number
         # in Megabytes will be filtered out of the reported metrics.
 Default value is 100 [MB]